What is Medication Management?

 Medication management is, in a word, complex.

 Compliance further complicates things.
-According to Carl, trying to untangle what’s behind non-compliance is one of the reasons so many medication management apps and platforms have been developed.
+According to Carl, trying to untangle what’s behind non-compliance is one of the reasons so many medication reminder apps and platforms have been developed.
 But as each individual has unique needs, having multiple options affords a better chance of finding a solution that fits your family’s caregiving situation best, she says.

 And money isn’t the sole motivator behind the influx of med management products and services.
 “The majority of apps being developed are coming out of personal experience,” says Carl.
 For example, Reminder Rosie’s design was inspired by the creator’s father, who suffered from dementia, per Emma Gilsanz, who runs Boomly, an eCommerce site selling design-oriented products for boomers and beyond.